 Holy – moral and ethical wholeness or perfection; freedom from moral evil.
 Holiness may also be rendered ‘sanctification’ or ‘godliness.’
 The Hebrew word for ‘holy’ denotes that which is ‘sanctified’ or ‘set apart’ for divine service. . . .
 [T]he main use is to describe God’s righteous nature or the ethical righteousness demanded of His followers (Is.
 1:10-14; Matt.
 12:7).

-Jerry Bridges asserts on page 22 of his book entitled The Pursuit of Holiness,
+Also, with regard to holiness, Jerry Bridges asserts on page 22 of his book entitled The Pursuit of Holiness,

 Many Christians have what we might call a “cultural holiness.”
 They adapt to the character and behavior pattern of Christians around them.
 As the Christian culture around them is more or less holy, so these Christians are more or less holy.
 But God has not called us to be like those around us.
 He has called us to be like Himself.
 Holiness is nothing less than conformity to the character of God.